supersimplesuper/docs/website/docs/software_partners/how_to_guides/update_details/index.md

 # Update details

-Using SuperAPI to update an employees details is very similar to the regular onboarding flow.
-The main difference being the presence of the employees existing details in the `employer_detail` object when you create an onboarding session.
-For an example, let's use the `phone_and_super` workflow along with an employees existing superfund details to get them to check their super details.
+Using SuperAPI to update an employee's details is very similar to the regular onboarding flow.
+The main difference being the presence of the employee's existing details in the `employer_detail` object when you create an onboarding session.
+For an example, let's use the `phone_and_super` workflow along with an employee's existing super fund details to get them to check their super details.

 Here is an example onboarding created with a previous fund: